 TRANSFER OF CREDIT

 Graduate students are eligible to transfer up to six (6) graduate credit hours for courses successfully completed at an accredited institution of higher education.
 Transfer credits will not be awarded for classes that are taken pass/fail.
-No credits will be transferred unless the graduate student received a grade of B or higher in the course or if the credits in question have been earned within five years of the time of admission.
+No credits will be transferred unless the graduate student received a grade of B or higher in the course and the credits in question were earned within five years of the time of admission.
 The credits in question also may not duplicate any graduate or undergraduate work for which credit has been given at Wheelock College and cannot have been applied to an academic degree at any other institution.
 All requests for transfer of credit must be submitted within one year from the student’s date of matriculation.
-To have credits considered for transfer, students must:

 - Obtain and complete the Transfer of Credit form available from the Office of Records and Registration;